-With 35 miles of sandy shoreline and 70,000 acres of protected wilderness, the Sleeping Bear Dunes National Lakeshore is big—think three times the size of Manhattan.
-With so much land to explore, planning a vacation to the Dunes can feel daunting.
+With 35 miles of sandy shoreline and 70,000 acres of protected wilderness, the Sleeping Bear Dunes National Lakeshore, located on Lake Michigan’s northeast coast, is big—think three times the size of Manhattan.
+With so much glorious land and water to explore, planning a vacation to the Dunes can feel daunting.
 Yet, like any vacation hotspot, there are certain enduring destinations that have made the Sleeping Bear Dunes iconic.
-Between the rivers and lakes perfect for boating, the bountiful beaches just begging to be lounged upon, and the miles of hiking trails, there’s a Northern Michigan outdoor activity for any visitor—both kid and adult.
-Here’s the definitive guide to 9 Sleeping Bear Dunes attractions, activities and travel ideas that every Dunes debutante should enjoy.
+Here’s the definitive guide to nine Sleeping Bear Dunes attractions every member of the family will enjoy.

-This 7.4-mile circuit is an automotive journey through the many ecosystems of the dunes: from beech and maple forests to rolling, shrub meadows and lastly to mountainous dunes over- looking Lake Michigan and the Manitou Islands.
-With 12 informational stops along the way (including the unforgettable #9 Overlook 450 feet above the water in the image above ↑), visitors of the Pierce Stocking Scenic Drive are immersed in Dune-ology, and walk away with greater respect and awe for the ecology and beauty of the Sleeping Bear Dunes.
+This 7.4-mile circuit is an automotive journey through the many ecosystems of the dunes: from beech and maple forests to rolling, shrub meadows and lastly to mountainous dunes overlooking Lake Michigan and the Manitou Islands.
+With 12 informational stops along the way (including the unforgettable #9 Overlook 450 feet above the water), visitors of the Pierce Stocking Scenic Drive are immersed in Dune-ology, and walk away with greater respect and awe for the ecology and beauty of the Sleeping Bear Dunes.
 Located south of the Dune Climb on M109.

 With around two dozen subsistence farms, Port Oneida was once an agricultural hub of Leelanau County: while time has passed and the agricultural activity waned, the pastoral legacy of the area has been upheld through maintaining many of the historic farms.
-Drive along M22 north of Glen Arbor to discover the timelessness of Port Oneida’s barns, fields and farms, and check out the Port Oneida Fare on August 8th and 9th.
+Drive along M22 north of Glen Arbor to discover the timelessness of Port Oneida’s barns, fields and farms.
+Learn more about Sleeping Bear’s Visitor’s Center, museums and more.

 Watch the sun plunge into Lake Michigan or the turquoise water shimmer at one of several bluff overlooks along the Sleeping Bear Dunes shoreline; the vibrant lake is fit for a watercolor: